H Mart: Controversies

 In 2006, a civil suit was filed against H Mart for discrimination against white people when three tenants of the West Willow Shopping Mall in Willowbrook, Canada, which the company had moved into and then bought, filed a complaint with the British Columbia Human Rights Tribunal alleging that the company wanted to turn it into an Asian-only market.
 All three tenants made a claim when their leases were not renewed despite being long-term leaseholders within the mall.
 In late 2007, tribunal member Lindsay Lyster dismissed their complaint on the grounds that it had no reasonable prospect of success and did not merit a hearing.
 She wrote:

 In the end, I have concluded that the complainants' case is based on little more than conjecture based on what they read in the media and H-Mart's reputation as a "Korean market," as seen through the lens of their own unhappiness in being unable to maintain their businesses in the mall.

 In 2012, picketers gathered outside one of the Flushing stores to protest against H Mart's hiring practices.
 Protest organizer Jim MacDonald said the store, and other H Marts nearby, disproportionately hired Asian people, specifically Korean-Americans.
 H Mart responded in a statement that the company "does not screen employees by race, but by their capabilities"; for example, the Flushing store hires many Korean speakers to better serve its many customers who do not speak English.

 In 2012, Korean news agencies and government agencies alleged that H Mart laundered money for former South Korean dictator Chun Doo-hwan, who was convicted of embezzling hundreds of millions of dollars during his autocratic rule, and his family.
 In December 2012, Korean news channel, TV Chosun reported that "South Korean prosecutors have traced Chun Doo-Hwan's secret funding to H Mart, as they found suspicious money laundering in an account”.
 In August 2013, TV Chosun retracted earlier claims as unfounded speculations.
-The station confirmed that H Mart was not under investigation in relation to overseas funds connect with Chun Doo-Hwan.
+The station confirmed that H Mart was not under investigation in relation to overseas funds connected with Chun Doo-Hwan.